abongsjoel/freightclaims-lodgeing-form/README.md

 # Amazing Sliding Form

-> In this project I built an amazing form that slides from one element to the next
+> In this project I built an amazing form that slides from one element to the next using React.js and Tailwindcss

 ![screenshot](../master/screenshot.png)

 Clicking on next or previews moves the form forward and backward giving the user an amazing experience working with forms.
-The project is built using Reactjs, the React-Spring library and Tailwindcss.
+The project was designed with Figma and built using Reactjs, the React-Spring library and Tailwindcss.

 ## Live Demo